-Just as a sleep mask helps to block out the light for sleeping, earplugs help to block out noise that can disrupt your sleep.
+Just as a sleep mask helps to block out light, earplugs help to block out noise that can disrupt your sleep.
 However, there are risks to wearing earplugs.

-Being aware of the risks of sleeping with earplugs and taking steps for your protection can help minimize the chance of causing damage to your ears or your hearing.
+Learn about the risks of sleeping with earplugs and take steps to minimize damage to your ears or your hearing.

-First and foremost, it’s best to not make sleeping with earplugs on an every night habit if at all possible.
+First and foremost, it’s best to not make sleeping with earplugs an every night habit.
 By not wearing them every night, you’re giving your ears a chance to rest and drain built-up earwax.
 Second, it is vital to take proper care and maintenance of your ear plugs.
 If they are the type that can be reused, then it is important to clean them thoroughly after each use.
 If you have disposable earplugs, simply throw them away once you’ve used them once.

 When properly used, earplugs can help you obtain the restorative sleep you need to be at your best.
-But they are not without their risks.
-So, be careful when sleeping with earplugs or choose an alternative method to block out unwanted noise.
+However, be careful when sleeping with earplugs or choose an alternative method to block out unwanted noise.

 If you found this article useful and shareable, please copy and paste the following into the html code of your website or blog: